Seamless Mosaic Internals

 • src/tests/test_mosaic_view_transform.pyMosaicViewTransform camera math: world↔screen round-trip, y-flip orientation, zoom-anchor invariance, aspect-ratio preservation (pure QTransform math, no widget shown).

-• src/tests/test_mosaic_view_gui.py — the overlay and pixel-layer wiring end to end, driven through the real MosaicPane ingestion path: geometry cache populates / re-invalidates; composite() stacks known ARGB layers (top opaque wins, holes reveal below); the per-scene cache populates; z-order reorder / visibility toggle trigger no GDAL reads (spy on render_scene_argb); and a pan burst coalesces into a single debounced background read.
+• src/tests/test_mosaic_view_gui.py — the overlay and pixel-layer wiring end to end, driven through the real MosaicPane ingestion path: geometry cache populates / re-invalidates; composite() stacks known ARGB layers (top opaque wins, holes reveal below); the tile cache populates; z-order reorder / visibility toggle trigger no GDAL reads (spy on render_scene_argb); a pan burst coalesces into a single debounced background read; and, for #674, a pan reuses cached tiles and warps only the newly-exposed cells, a zoom bucket is read once then reused on return, a deep zoom past native reads nothing (the render bucket is floored at the grid resolution), and the cache is LRU-bounded by _TILE_CACHE_MAX.

 • src/tests/test_mosaic_crs_dialog.pyReprojectPromptDialog in isolation (offscreen Qt), constructed directly from plain lists.

-• src/tests/test_mosaic_dialog_gui.py — dialog shell, Add Scene ingestion flow, progress modal.
+• src/tests/test_mosaic_dialog_gui.py — dialog shell, Add Scene ingestion flow, progress modal; asserts the ingested MosaicScene.stretch_bounds is populated (#675).

 GUI tests use @pytest.mark.functional/@pytest.mark.smoke with the WiserTestModel harness (src/test_utils/test_model.py), not pytest-qt/qtbot.
 Run with QT_QPA_PLATFORM=offscreen and PYTHONPATH=src.